viamedici-spc/docs/explanation/why-state-not-possible/index.md

-## 8.3 Why is a State is not possible
+## 8.3 Why a State is not possible

 The initial situation after calling up the [*Configurator*](/glossary/#configurator):